girishji/search-complete.vim/README.md

 Great care is taken to ensure that responsiveness does not deteriorate when searching large files.
 Large files are searched in installments.
 Each search attempt is limited to 1000 lines (configurable).
-Reduce this number if you prefer faster response (depends on the hardware).
+Reduce this number if you prefer faster response.
 Between each search attempt input keystrokes are allowed to be queued into Vim's main loop.

 # Contributing